siddharthgorayan/btechCoursesCSE/Semester-4/Principles Of ProgrammingLanguages - II/Mini Assignment - 2/Report.md

 ### 1. Factory Method:
 It belongs to the Creational Pattern of the Design Patterns.

-Define an interface for creating a single object, but let subclasses decide which class to instantiate.
+It defines an interface for creating a single object, but let subclasses decide which class to instantiate.
 It lets a class defer instantiation to subclasses.

 Ref1: [Tooling.h](https://github.com/llvm/llvm-project/blob/main/clang/include/clang/Tooling/Tooling.h)